 If you’re formula feeding, think ahead and make sure the equipment is sterilised and milk is ready when needed.
 You’ll find plenty of advice in the baby section of this site.

-Make sure you are clear about your rights to paternity leave and pay well in advance of your baby’s due date.
+Make sure you are clear about your rights to parental leave and pay/benefits well in advance of your baby’s due date.
 You will need to discuss flexibility with work as babies don’t always arrive at the expected time.

-One of the best ways you can support your partner is to allow her the time to bond with your baby.
-That may mean taking overall responsibility for all the normal everyday tasks like shopping, cooking, housework.
+You can support your partner by taking responsibility for everyday tasks like shopping, cooking and housework in the early days or weeks.
 Depending on your family and friends, you may need to act as a ‘gatekeeper’ and manage the amount of visitors.
 This time is precious for you as a new family and you need to make sure you protect your time together.

-Having a new baby is an emotional time for both parents.
+Having a new baby is an emotional time for parents.
 If you’re feeling particularly stressed or anxious, don’t be afraid to get advice.
-Talk to your public health nurse (health visitor) who can signpost appropriate help and support.
 If the birth was traumatic, this can have a lasting impact on you as well as on your partner.
+Talk to your health visitor who can signpost you to appropriate help and support.

-Your partner will naturally be feeling tired.
-She may be irritable with you and weepy with all the hormones flooding her body post-birth.
+Your partner will naturally be feeling tired and may experience ‘baby blues’ in the first few days after your baby is born.
 However, if you feel what your partner is going through is more than just ‘baby blues’, it may be that she is suffering from post-natal depression.
-Contact your public health nurse (health visitor) or GP as soon as you can as early intervention can make a massive difference.
+Contact your health visitor or GP as soon as you can as early intervention is important.

 Depending on the nature of the birth, there will be a period of adjustment afterwards for both of you.
 Talk to your partner about how you’re feeling, and make sure you’re both comfortable before you start having sex again.
 If grandparents or reliable family friends can babysit, do take them up on this offer so that the two of you can have time together to feel close again.